 A job offer is NOT required when applying for or being granted OPT.

-What if I am graduating in June and have not applied for OPT yet but have already left the US?
+What if I am graduating this quarter and have not applied for OPT yet but have already left the US?

 USCIS is still requiring students to be inside the US when they mail in the OPT application.
-If you are unable to return to the US by June 14 (program end date on your I-20) you will not be able to apply for OPT.
+If you are unable to return to the US by the degree conferral date (program end date on your I-20) you will not be able to apply for OPT.

 Can I depart the U.S. after applying for OPT?

-Typically we tell students that have applied for OPT that they should be back in the US before their degree conferral date (June 14, 2020) and should stay in the US until their OPT is approved.
-If you were not able to get back to the US by June 14th there could be negative consequences.
+Typically we tell students that have applied for OPT that they should be back in the US before their degree conferral date and should stay in the US until their OPT is approved.
+If you were not able to get back to the US by your degree conferral date there could be negative consequences.
 Please see the scenarios below.

 a.
-It is rare, but if you were to be denied OPT you could not reapply if you were outside the US after June 14th
+It is rare, but if you were to be denied OPT you could not reapply if you were outside the US after your degree conferral date

 b.
 USCIS could send you a Request for Evidence asking for further information.
 You would want to make sure that someone is checking your mail in the US everyday.